awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Oracle.md

 + The DB instance has the **Auto minor version upgrade** option enabled\.
 + The DB instance is not running the latest minor DB engine version\.

 The DB instance is upgraded to the latest quarterly PSU or RU four to six weeks after it is made available by Amazon RDS for Oracle\.
-For more information about PSUs and RUs, see [Oracle database engine release notes](Appendix.Oracle.PatchComposition.md)\.
+For more information about PSUs and RUs, see [https://docs.aws.amazon.com/AmazonRDS/latest/OracleReleaseNotes/Welcome.html](https://docs.aws.amazon.com/AmazonRDS/latest/OracleReleaseNotes/Welcome.html)\.

 The following minor version upgrades aren't supported\.